Systems for smart energy management (SYNERGY)

 Within the framework of the Energy axis, convergences between components are contemplated: integrated optical command of power devices, photovoltaic/thermoelectric co-generation, coupling of microstorage with energy sources (photovoltaic or/and thermoelectric).

-In a first step, we will focus on the energy autonomy of G. Giralt building and on the development of the required technological building blocks.
+In a first step, we focus on the energy autonomy of G. Giralt building and on the development of the required technological building blocks.
 In addition to the additional deployment of renewable energies and/or storage technologies, this objective requires to develop an “Internet of Energy” whose architectures, both hardware and software, must be modular and controlled in a distributed way to meet scaling challenges.
 The long-term goal is a global and integrated vision of the various models (weather forecast, building, sources, etc) and algorithms (diagnosis, optimization, security, etc) within a M2M communication platform to implement the required optimized energy management.
 Hereafter some of the proposed research approaches:

 - Hybrid DC/AC microgrid based on a modular and distributed approach